leonidscott/hydrofoil/docs/core-api.md

 environment that the foil will be tested in.
 The constants are:
 * `dencity`: This is the fluid dencity
 * `velocity`: Fluid velocity
-* `angle-of-attack`: This the angle the chord, measured from the aft of the cord, to the horizontal.
+* `angle-of-attack`: This is the angle the chord, measured from the aft of the cord, to the horizontal.

 #### `NACA-design`
 This function includes takes the three numbers needed to define an NACA-4 Digit Foil.